lsblakk/pystar/docs/webapp.rst

-Part XX Test your Django App
+Part XX Test your Django Project
 =======================================

 #.
-Copy :download:`test_polls.py` into your project directory (i.e., in ``myproject``)
+Run the default Django tests

+    ..  code-block:: bash

+        python manage.py test

 #.
+Examine the output.
+If there are errors, what are they?  [:ref:`answer <webapp_answers_django_project_testing_results>`]

+#.
+Copy :download:`test_polls.py` into ``polls`` directory

+#.
 Add it into your project code git repo:

     ..  code-block:: bash

-        git add test_polls.py
-        # messages can be multiline, but watch quotes!
-        git add test_polls.py
+        git add polls/test_polls.py
-        git commit tests_polls.py -m "added tests"
+        git commit -m "added tests"

 #.
-Run the tests

-    ..  code-block:: bash

-        python manage.py test

-#.
-Examine ``polls_tests.py`` in your editor.
+Examine ``test_polls.py`` in your editor.
 This file (provided by us)
-    gives tests for many of the points on the original spec sheet.
+    gives acceptance tests for many of the points on the original spec sheet.
 Normally this is the sort of thing you would write yourself, after reading your spec, and deciding on acceptence criteria.
+We done it here to help you along, and provide an example for your work in the future!

+    Writing good tests *is hard*!

 #.
 Discuss with your groups why testing matters.  [:ref:`answer <webapp_answers_why_testing_matters>`]

+We will return to testing throughout this document as we add new features.

 .. seealso::

     http://docs.djangoproject.com/en/dev/topics/testing/, which
     goes into this in much greater detail.
-In particualar,

 Part XX: Refine Your Workflow!
 ==================================